Nepomuk5665/Java_Modul-319/README.md

   - Test D1
   - Test A1
   - Test A2
-- Weiterarbeit an laufenden Aufgaben:
+- Weiter an laufendem Aufgaben gearbeteitet:
-  -E1 Serie A B
+  - E1 Serie A

 ### Was wir gelernt haben:
 - Anforderungsanalyse in der Softwareentwicklung: